koh-gt/fecspace/production/README.md

 # Deploying an Enterprise Production Instance

-These instructions are for setting up a serious production Mempool website for Bitcoin (mainnet, testnet, signet), Liquid (mainnet, testnet), and Bisq.
+These instructions are for setting up a serious production Litepool website for Litecoin (mainnet, testnet).

 Again, this setup is no joke—home users should use [one of the other installation methods](../#installation-methods).

 ### Server Hardware

-Mempool v2 is powered by [blockstream/electrs](https://github.com/Blockstream/electrs), which is a beast.
+Mempool v2 is powered by [electrs-ltc-esplora](https://github.com/rust-litecoin/electrs-ltc/tree/esplora), which is a beast.

 I recommend a beefy server:

-* 20-core CPU (more is better)
+- 20-core CPU (more is better)
-* 64GB RAM (more is better)
+- 64GB RAM (more is better)
-* 4TB SSD (NVMe is better)
+- 4TB SSD (NVMe is better)

 ### HDD vs SSD vs NVMe

 If you don't have a fast SSD or NVMe-backed disk, that's fine—go online and buy some fast new NVMe drives.
 When they arrive, install them, throw away your old HDDs, and then proceed with the rest of this guide.

-## FreeBSD 13

-The mempool.space site is powered by FreeBSD with ZFS root and ARC cache for maximum performance.
-Linux probably works fine too, but why settle?

 ### Filesystem

 For maximum performance, I use 2x 2TB NVMe SSDs in a RAID 0 using ZFS with lots of RAM for the ARC L2 cache.

 ```
 % zpool list -v
 NAME        SIZE  ALLOC   FREE  CKPOINT  EXPANDSZ   FRAG    CAP  DEDUP    HEALTH  ALTROOT